 Never assume that the vehicle will go everywhere safely.
-Sudden changes in terrain caused by holes, depressions, banks, softer or harder "ground" plus others, may cause the vehicle to topple or become unstable.
+Sudden changes in terrain caused by holes, depressions, banks, softer or harder "ground" or other irregularities may cause the vehicle to topple or become unstable.
 To avoid this, slow down and always observe the terrain ahead.
 If the vehicle does begin to topple or tipover, it is usually the best advice to immediately get off...
 AWAY from the direction of the tipover!

-Pre-Operation Check
+Pre-operation Check